eg90804/oracle/README.markdown

 ###Setup Requirements

-To use this module, you need a running Oracle database.
+To use this module, you need a running Oracle database and/or a running asm database.
 I can recommend [Edwin Biemonds Puppet OraDb module](https://github.com/biemond/puppet/tree/master/modules/oradb).

 The Oracle module itself is based on [easy_type](https://github.com/hajee/easy_type).
+SO you need to have that module installed to.

 ###Beginning with oracle module